acloudmovingby/graphit/README.md

 ![Visualization of the call graph of a Scala file](https://github.com/acloudmovingby/graphit/blob/main/examples/example1.png?raw=true)

 Wow!
 This site will automatically run Graphviz for you in the browser.
 This site is not affilated with graphit, so be careful with using it with sensitive source code, but yeah, it's an awesome tool.
-Special thanks to [dreampuf](https://github.com/dreampuf/GraphvizOnline) who made that site!
+[See more](https://github.com/dreampuf/GraphvizOnline)

 ### Other Stuff Graphit Can Do